 Plainly, the Obama Administration’s health-care reform efforts are not the backdrop against which we have decided the constitutionality of Public Act 94–677, and we express no opinion–favorable or otherwise–as to those efforts.
 Rather, our decision in this case, that Public Act 94–677 cannot stand, is based, as it must be, on the binding provisions of our state constitution and our case law interpreting the same.
 Although we do not expect that the members of this court will always agree as to what the law is, or how to apply the law in a given case, we do expect that our disagreements will focus on the legal issues, providing a level of discourse appropriate to the state’s highest court.
 The emotional and political rhetoric that peppers the dissent is ill-suited to this pursuit.

-That might not be harsh words on a street corner but that is pretty tough talk for a legal opinion.
-Not the sort of thing that you would likely see in Maryland.
+That might not be harsh words on a street corner, but that is a tough talk for a legal opinion.
+Not what you would likely see in Maryland.